Dark City (1998 film): Home media

-The film was released on VHS on 2 March 1999.
 A Region 1 widescreen DVD of the film was released in the United States on 29 July 1998.
 Special features on the DVD included two audio commentary tracks (one with film critic Roger Ebert, and one with director Alex Proyas, writers Lem Dobbs and David S. Goyer, and production designer Patrick Tatopoulos), cast and crew biographies and filmographies, comparisons to Fritz Lang's Metropolis, set design drawings, and the theatrical trailer.
+The film was released on laserdisc in the United States on 12 August 1998.
+Special features were an audio commentary track by writer/director Alex Proyas, screenwriters Lem Dobbs & David Goyer, production designer Patrick Tatopoulos and director of photography Dariusz Wolski on the left analogue track and a Theatrical Trailer on chapter 19.
+The right analogue track contained a Dolby Digital / AC3 5.1 soundtrack.
+The film was also released on VHS on March 2, 1999.

+Director's cut

-A director's cut of Dark City was officially released on DVD and Blu-ray Disc on 29 July 2008.
-The director's cut removes the opening narration, which Proyas felt explained too much of the plot, and includes approximately eleven minutes of additional footage, most of which extends scenes already present in the theatrical release with additional establishing shots and dialogue.
-The DVD and Blu-Ray featured expanded audio commentaries by Ebert, Proyas, and Dobbs and Goyer, along with several new documentaries.
-The Blu-ray Disc also included the original theatrical cut of the film and the special features from the 1998 DVD release.
+A director's cut of Dark City was officially released on DVD and Blu-ray disc on 29 July 2008.
+The director's cut removes the opening narration, which Proyas felt explained too much of the plot, and includes approximately eleven minutes of additional footage, most of which extend scenes already present in the theatrical release with additional establishing shots and dialogue.
+The DVD and Blu-ray feature expanded audio commentaries by Ebert, Proyas, and Dobbs and Goyer, along with several new documentaries.
+The Blu-ray also includes the original theatrical cut of the film and the special features from the 1998 DVD release.

 Reception

 Critical response

 Among mainstream critics in the U.S., the film received generally positive reviews.
-On review aggregator website Rotten Tomatoes, it has a 75% approval rating based 85 reviews, with an average score of 6.8/10; the site's "critics consensus" reads: "Stylishly gloomy, Dark City offers a polarizing whirl of arresting visuals and noirish action".
 On Metacritic, the film has a weighted average score of 66 out of 100 based on reviews from 23 critics.
+Audiences polled by CinemaScore gave the film an average grade of “B-“ on an A+ to F scale.

 Writing in the Chicago Sun-Times, Roger Ebert called the film a "great visionary achievement", while also exclaiming that it was "a film so original and exciting, it stirred my imagination like Metropolis and 2001: A Space Odyssey."
 In the San Francisco Chronicle, Peter Stack wrote that the film was "among the most memorable cinematic ventures in recent years", and "maybe there's nothing wrong with a movie that is simply sensational to look at."
 He felt the film's "twisting of reality and its daring look—layered and off-kilter grays, greens and blacks—make it click."
 In a mixed review, Walter Addiego of The San Francisco Examiner thought that "as a story, Dark City doesn't amount to much", its "complicated plot" containing important themes that were "no more than window dressing", but that "what counts here is the show, the creation of a strange world by a filmmaker who clearly knows science fiction and fantasy, past and present, and wants to share his love for it."